OPERA: Alleviating Hallucination in Multi-Modal Large Language Models via Over-Trust Penalty and Retrospection-Allocation: Introduction

 To alleviate the partial over-trust issue, we present OPERA, a novel MLLM decoding approach grounded in an \textbf{O}ver-trust \textbf{Pe}nalty and a \textbf{R}etrospection-\textbf{A}llocation strategy.
 The over-trust penalty introduces a weighted score for the candidate selection step in the Beam Search \cite{graves2012sequence,sutskever2014sequence,boulanger2013audio}, so that the candidate with an over-trust pattern will have lower priority to be selected.
 Specifically, for each decoding token, we investigate the local window segmented on the self-attention map of the decoded sequence, and devise a column-wise metric to calculate the intensity of knowledge aggregation patterns.
 This metric produces a value that indicates the over-trust degree between in-window tokens and the summary tokens.
 It is naturally incorporated with the model logits predicted for the next token in the Beam Search and penalizes the appearance of over-trust patterns.
 Further, considering the hysteresis of the appearance of the knowledge aggregation pattern, the hallucination may exist in all the candidates when it can be observed.
 We propose a retrospection-reallocation strategy to help the decoding process roll back to the position of the summary token and re-select better candidates that can avoid such a pattern.
 Such retrospection is triggered when the location overlap of the maximum of in-window penalty scores reaches a threshold.

-With extensive experiments on various benchmarks and hallucination metrics, along with comprehensive GPT-4/GPT-4v assessments, our OPERA demonstrates the generalized hallucinations-reducing performance on several MLLM models.
-Our contributions can be summarized as follows: \begin{itemize} \item To the best of our knowledge, our OPERA is the first to alleviate the MLLMs' hallucination issue without introducing any data, knowledge, or training. \item We reveals the appearance of hallucinations and over-trust patterns, and propose a penalty-based decoding method equipped with retrospection-reallocation strategy. \item Extensive evaluation including GPT assessments prove the superior performance of OPERA, which serves as a nearly free-lunch to mitigate hallucinations. \end{itemize}
+With extensive experiments on benchmarks and hallucination metrics, along with GPT-4/GPT-4V assessments, OPERA demonstrates the generalized hallucinations-reducing performance on various MLLM models.
+Our contributions can be summarized as follows: \begin{itemize} \item Our OPERA alleviates the MLLMs' hallucination issue during inference, without introducing any external data, knowledge, or additional training. \item We reveals the appearance of hallucinations and over-trust patterns, and propose a penalty-based decoding method equipped with retrospection-reallocation strategy. \item Extensive evaluation including GPT assessments prove the superior performance of OPERA, which serves as a nearly free-lunch to mitigate hallucinations. \end{itemize}